mendix/docs/content/developerportal/deploy/deploying-to-mindsphere.md

 The index.html file can be found in the /theme folder of your project app.

-#### 6.3.2 mindspherelogin.html
+#### 6.3.3 mindspherelogin.html

 As well as changes to the index.html file, SSO for MindSphere also requires a different login *.html* file.
 This is called mindspherelogin.html and can also be found in the /theme folder of your project app.

 If this file is not in your /theme folder, you can create it following the instructions in the [mindspherelogin.html](#mindspherelogin) section, below, or by importing the MindSphere_UI_Resources theme pack.

-#### 6.3.3  Permission Denied Page
+#### 6.3.4  Permission Denied Page

-This is the general permission denied page, and will be shown if your app is called with an invalid token.
+This is the general *permission denied* page, and will be shown if your app is called with an invalid token.
 The SSO module expects to find this MindSphere-compliant file as error_page/403.html within your ‘Theme’ folder.

-#### 6.3.4  No Authorization Information Found Page
+#### 6.3.5  No Authorization Information Found Page

-The No Authorization Information Found page (NoJWT.html) will be shown if your app is called without a valid token.
-This happens when the app URL is called directly and not via MindGate (Launchpad).
+The *No Authorization Information Found* page (NoJWT.html) will be shown if your app is called without a valid token.
+This happens when the app URL is called directly and not via MindGate (launchpad).
 For example, if you have a self-hosted, or Mendix Cloud, deployment.
 The SSO module expects to find this MindSphere-compliant file as error_page/NoJWT.html within your ‘Theme’ folder.

-#### 6.3.5  CockpitApplicationName Not Found in the Provided Authorization Information Page
+#### 6.3.6  CockpitApplicationName Not Found in the Provided Authorization Information Page

-The CockpitApplicationName does not match MindSphere token page will be shown if your app is called with a token which does not include the value (as the *audience* claim of the JWT) you have specified within the SSO constant ‘CockpitApplicationName’.
+The *CockpitApplicationName does not match MindSphere token* page will be shown if your app is called with a token which does not include the value (as the *audience* claim of the JWT) you have specified within the SSO constant ‘CockpitApplicationName’.
 The SSO module expects to find this MindSphere-compliant file as error_page/CockpitApplicationName.html within your ‘Theme’ folder.

 ## 7 Development Considerations

-See [MindSphere Development Considerations](/refguide/mindsphere/mindsphere-development-considerations) for additional help on:
+See [MindSphere Development Considerations](/refguide/mindsphere/mindsphere-development-considerations) for additional help on such things as:

 * local testing
 * multi-tenancy
 * limitations
-* other MindSphere development considerations

 ## 8 Appendices